 Transfer Classes: Transferable FRC classes have course numbers that range from 100 to 299.
 Courses numbered in the 100's generally parallel those offered at the freshman level, and courses numbered in the 200's are generally sophomore level classes.
 If such courses meet the general education requirements at the transfer school, or are appropriate to a student's major, they will usually be accepted by the transfer school for full credit value.
-Occupational, vocational and technical courses numbered from 1-99 are Associate Degree applicable courses and generally not accepted by transfer institutions.
+Occupational, vocational and technical courses numbered from 006-099 are Associate Degree applicable courses and generally not accepted by transfer institutions.

-California State University (CSU): Students transferring to any campus of the California State University System can complete all 41 units of lower-division general education requirements at FRC.
+California State University (CSU): Students transferring to any campus of the California State University System can complete all lower-division general education requirements at FRC.
 Students may accomplish this by completing the CSU General Education Breadth Requirements or by completing the Intersegmental General Education Transfer Curriculum (IGETC) before transferring.

-A California Community College student applying for admission to the California State University in advanced standing will be given priority over all other applicants if:
+A California Community College student applying for admission to the California State University in advanced standing will be given priority over all other applicants if the student:

-- 1. He/She is a California Community College transfer student. - 2.
-He/She has completed a total of at least 60 transferable units with a minimum GPA of 2.0 (certain majors and colleges may require a higher GPA) and is transferring with his/her General Education Certification. - 3.
-He/She has completed as much lower division major prerequisite coursework as possible.
+- 1. Is a California Community College transfer student. - Has completed a total of at least 60 transferable units with a minimum GPA of 2.0 (certain majors and colleges may require a higher GPA) and is transferring with his/ her General Education Certification. - 3.
+Has completed as much lower division major prerequisite coursework as possible.